-So for those that are considering building one of their own – we thought we would share some of our tips and hints that we have learned when it comes to building a beautiful and durable outdoor garden pergola.
+So for those that are considering building one of their own – we thought we would share some of our tips and hints that we have learned when it comes to creating a beautiful and durable outdoor garden pergola.

 A Strong Base Is The Key To A Strong Pergola: